Andrew Chatto: Rujub the Juggler

-The story of Rujub the Juggler illustrates two facets of Chatto's character, his support and encouragement for authors, the reason why Sutherland referred to the firm as the "hustlers" of the book trade.
+The story of Rujub the Juggler illustrates two facets of Chatto's character, his support and encouragement for authors, the reason why Sutherland referred to the firm as "the 'hustlers" of the book trade".
 Chatto recognised and encouraged G. A. Henty's ability as a writer for adults.
 Chatto published four of Henty's eleven adult novels.
-Of these, Rujub, the Juggler was the biggest success, selling 11,000 copies, with most of these shortly after initial publication.Arnold said that the book had a period charm which he found surprising. and suggested that Henty's adult novels, which sold less than his juvenile titles, had been generally underrated.
+Of these, Rujub, the Juggler was the biggest success, selling 11,000 copies, with most of these shortly after initial publication.
+Arnold said that the book had a period charm which he found surprising. and suggested that Henty's adult novels, which sold less than his juvenile titles, had been generally underrated.

-Rujub was first published in book form as a three-decker, or three-volume novel, without illustrations on 23 February 1893.
+Rujub was first published in book form as a "three-decker", or three-volume novel, without illustrations on 23 February 1893.
 The initial print run was for 500 copies.
 Chatto recognised that juveniles were also reading the Henty novels, and he published a single volume edition with eight illustrations by Stanley L. Wood in time for the Christmas market in 1893.
-Chatto had tremendous belief in Henty, and he ordered a print run of 3,000 for the illustrated edition (he had already printed 500 of the three-volume edition, and 2,000 of a single volume unillustrated colonial edition.)
+Chatto had tremendous belief in Henty, and he ordered a print run of 3,000 for the illustrated edition (he had already printed 500 copies of the three-volume edition, and 2,000 of a single volume unillustrated "colonial" edition.)
 Chatto's actions sailed close to the wind on two accounts: